-Whether you are recovering from a cardiac event, or simply wishing to improve your physical fitness, Genesis’ Cardiac Rehabilitation Program offers specialized rehabilitation programs for patients who have heart diseases.
-Cardiac rehabilitation provides patients, families, and communities with important resources in the battle against cardiovascular disease - the leading cause of death and disability in the United States.
+Whether you are recovering from a cardiac event, have lung problems, or simply wishing to improve your physical fitness, Genesis’ Cardiopulmonary Rehabilitation Program offers specialized rehabilitation programs for patients who have heart and lung diseases.
+Cardiopulmonary rehabilitation provides patients, families, and communities with important resources in the battle against these diseases.
 Cardiac rehabilitation programs are designed to assist patients with heart disease to recover faster, and return to full and productive lives.
 It is also a fitness program for people who seek personalized exercise and help in managing healthy lifestyle choices.
 Pulmonary rehabilitation helps those with lung problems to experience less difficulty with breathing, increase muscle strength and endurance and improve quality of life.

 Phase I Program